 The drawer fronts had holes made in them by an insect or someone having fun with a tack, but they were sound enough.
 However, when I pulled out a couple of the drawers they fell apart at my feet.
 Nothing a little wood glue, wood filler, and clamps couldn’t solve though.

-After I got all the pieces glued, everything filled and repaired with the wood filler, I got out my favorite sander and went crazy on that thing.
+After I glue all the pieces, all repairs with the wood filler, I get out my sander and go crazy on that thing.
 This Mid Century Modern dresser was going to shine again if I had anything to say about it.

-Since the damage to the top deemed it paint-worthy, I used the Hurricane Gray for the cabinet.
+Since the damage to the top deemed it paint-worthy, I used a dark gray for the cabinet.
 The other two colors would come into play on the drawer fronts.
 I got out my FrogTape and got jiggy with it. hee hee hee.

 Last, but not least, were the drawer pulls.
 These babies were solid brass, so no paint for them.
 Instead, I whip out my handy dandy Bar Keeper’s Friend to get them a cleaning like none other.